hringbauer/hapROH/docs/hapCon.rst

     samtools mpileup -o test.mpileup -q 30 -Q 30 --positions chrX_1240k.bed SUA001.bam

 this generates a pileup file for your BAM.
 Then we are ready to run hapCon.
+Starting from version 0.51, you can simply type hapConX in your command line to invoke the program.
+If you have an older version installed, we recommend upgrading to the newest version.

 .. code-block:: console

-    python hapCONX.py -m test.mpileup -r chrX_1240k.hdf5 --meta meta_df_all.csv
+    hapConX -m test.mpileup -r chrX_1240k.hdf5 --meta meta_df_all.csv

 By the default, the output file will have the same prefix as the .mpileup file, and it will be named as $prefix.hapCon.txt.
 By using the above input and command, the output will have the following format,